What Is a Dishonoured Cheque and How Does It Affect Your Business Loan?

 FAQs

 A. A dishonoured cheque is a cheque returned unpaid by the bank.
-It may occur due to insufficient funds, signature mismatch, overwriting, expiry, or stop payment, and can attract charges and legal exposure in qualifying cases.
+It may be returned due to insufficient funds, signature mismatch, overwriting, expiry of validity or a stop payment instruction.
+Both financial and technical reasons can lead to dishonour.

-Q.2.
-What happens when a cheque bounces due to insufficient funds?
+Q.3.
+What happens when a cheque is dishonoured for insufficient funds?

 A. The bank issues a return memo and may levy charges.
-The payee may send a statutory notice demanding payment.
-Failure to pay within the window can lead to prosecution under Section 138 before a Magistrate.
+The payee can send a written demand notice within 30 days.
+If the drawer does not pay within 15 days of receiving the notice, the payee may file a complaint before the Magistrate under Section 138 of the Negotiable Instruments Act.

-Q.3.
-How does a dishonoured cheque affect my Business Loan application?
+Q.4.
+How does a dishonoured cheque affect a Business Loan application?

 Disclaimer: